maricsnel/WeeklySQLChallenge/Week 6.md

 SELECT Count(Distinct User_ID) as Unique_Users
 FROM clique_bait.users;
 ```

-This query calculates the count of distinct user IDs in the "users" dataset, providing the number of unique users.
+- The `Count(Distinct User_ID)` function calculates the number of unique user IDs in the "users" table.

 | Unique Users |
 |--------------|
 | 500          |